Origin and History

 On July 2, after the disaster of Domstadl, Frederick II raised the siege of Olmütz and retired to Bohemia, followed by Daun’s Army.
 The regiment marched through Königgrätz to Reichenberg (present-day Liberec/CZ), where it arrived on August 14, and was deployed in Lacys corps.
 It then accompanied this corps to Görlitz.
 There, all grenadier companies were converged to form 9 battalions led by Major-General Siskovics.
 By the end of September, the regiment, which had remained with the main army, was at Stolpen.
 From there, FM Daun followed the Prussian army up to Hochkirch.
 On October 14, at the beginning of the Battle of Hochkirch, one grenadier company and one battalion of the regiment were posted on the Stromberg.
 The other battalion fought under FML Löwenstein near Weissenberg.
 In this battle, Lieutenant-Colonel Haslinger was again wounded, and 5 officers and 25 men were taken prisoners of war.
 Major-General Tillier, the former regiment commander, received the Maria-Theresia-Order for his valour in this battle.
 Tillier, accompanied by Captain Neugebauer from the regiment, was sent to Moscow by Empress Maria Theresia to coordinate the next campaign with the Russians.
 The regiment took up its winter-quarters in Reichenberg.

 Until the end of February 1759, the regiment remained in its position on the border between Bohemia and Saxony.
 Lieutenant-Colonel Haslinger had already returned from Prussian prisons in November 1758 but was not usable for field service due to his war injuries.
 He received command of the third (garrison) battalion.
 For the whole month of March, the regiment was in Swijan (present-day Svijany/CZ).
 In April, it marched (all three battalions and the grenadiers) through Lomnitz (present-day Lomnice/CZ) and Chlumetz (present-day Chlumec/CZ) to the camp of the main army at Schurz (present-day Žírec/CZ) where it was allocated with Carl Lothringen Infantry and Harsch Infantry to the brigade of FZM Sincére.
 At the end of July, the first and second battalions and the grenadiers were sent to GdC Hadik’s corps at Groß-Hennersdorf.
 On July 27, Hadik effected a junction with Loudon at Pribus and proceeded to Guben.
 While Loudon was effecting a junction with the Russians, Hadik marched to Müllrose and Fürstenberg, the two battalions of the regiment on his right flank under FML Pálffy.
 Meanwhile, the third battalion was in FZM Maquire’s Corps who supported the Reichsarmee on its way to Dresden Austro-Imperial campaign in Saxony.
 On September 9, Maquire reached Dresden while the Prussians retired.
 The third battalion remained at Dresden.
 On September 21, the first battalion of the regiment took part in the Combat of Korbitz (aka Combat at Meissen) where it was deployed on the right wing of Hadik's Corps..
 Both battalions and the grenadiers then fought until the end of 1759 in GM Brentano’s Corps at Oschatz, Schilderberg and Dommitsch.
 On November 20-21, the whole regiment distinguished itself in the Battle of Maxen where they were attached to Brentano's Corps initially posted at Röhrsdorf, 5 km north of Maxen.
-For his conduct in this battle Captain Neugebauer would receive the Maria-Theresia-Order in 1763.
+Captain Franz Ludwig Neugebauer, in his function as Daun's adjutant, led the attack of Stampach Cuirassiers, Alt-Modena Cuirassiers and Anhalt-Zerbst Cuirassiers.
+For his conduct in this battle, he would later receive the Maria-Theresia-Order in the ninth promotion (November 21, 1763).
 During winter, the first battalion was assigned to the troops forming a cordon near Berenth.

 Already in December 1760, the third (garrison) battalion had been directed to Eger (present-day Cheb/CZ), along with 11 other infantry battalions belonging to FML Guasco’s Corps .